 Modern Slavery & Human Trafficking Statement

 This statement applies to MCE Insurance Ltd (referred to in this statement as ‘the Company’).
-The information included in the statement refers to the financial year ending 31st May 2018.
+The information included in the statement refers ending 31st May 2022.

 Organisational Structure & Activities

 The Company is an independent insurance intermediary with its Head Office based in Rushden, Northamptonshire.
-The Company also operates from two further sites in the same county and has around 330 employees.
+The Company also operates from one further site in the same county and has less than 100 employees.
 It has a Board of Directors who control the day to day running of the Company.

 The Company is regulated and authorised by the Financial Conduct Authority and operates principally in the United Kingdom but is licensed to offer its services in Ireland.
 It provides an intermediary service for general insurance and additional insurance related products.